Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

     """
 ```

-The Nemo Chunker is always feed these two informations.
+The Nemo Chunker is always fed these two parameters.
 The GetReffs function is a function such that you can :
 - run `getreffs(level=1)` and get all reference at the level 1 (For the Priapeia, all poems)
-- run `getreffs(level=2)` and get all reference at the level 2 (For the Priapeia, all lines accros Poems)
+- run `getreffs(level=2)` and get all reference at the level 2 (For the Priapeia, all lines across poems)
-- run `getreffs(level=len(text.citation))` and get all reference at the deepest level of citation (For the Priapeia, level 2 : lines)
+- run `getreffs(level=len(text.citation))` and get all reference at the deepest level of citations (For the Priapeia, level 2 : lines)

 ![Schema of the inner working](images-for-md/chunker.png)